makersacademy/takeaway-challenge/README.md

 Solution
 -------

+I approached this challenge by implementing each user story going through the process of TDD.
+At first I wasn't sure how many classes I needed so I began with one class and extracted as necessary.

 The program allows the user to:
 * see a list of dishes with prices
 * select their order from a number of several available dishes
 * checkout with a total
-* receive a text (using the Twilio API) upon order completion
+* receive a confirmation text (using the Twilio API) upon order completion

 Environment variables have been used to hide private details in the Text class.